Rathod-Sahaab/web-tricks/bg_switch/README.md

 # Background Switcher
+A depiction of Chakra natures inspired by [Naruto](https://en.wikipedia.org/wiki/Naruto), to demonstrate use of javascript in event handling.

 It uses features like `resource preloading`, where images are preloaded to avoid their inavailabilty when need arises.

 It also features `data attributes` for code flexibity